 Emmeline Pankhurst fought for women to have the right to vote in Britain.
 She was the leader of the suffragettes.
 Her fight took forty years, indignities, arrests, hunger strikes and the brilliant flame of determination to succeed.
 She changed women's lives forever.

 Why was Hadrian's Wall constructed in the 120s A.D. in Roman Britannia?
-Today, only sections of the gargantuan wall exist but these are impressive and reveal insights into centuries of English history.
+Today, only sections of the wall exist, impressing and revealing insights into English history.

-Robert “Rabbie” Burns has long been considered as the national poet (bard) of Scotland.
-From his works including "Tam O' Shanter" and "Old Lang Syne" to his colourful love life, Robert Burns, "The Ploughman's Poet," is a character that history could never forget.
+Robert "Rabbie" Burns is considered the national poet (bard) of Scotland.
+From his works, such as "Tam o' Shanter" and "Old Lang Syne", to his colourful love life, Burns is a character Scotland can never forget.